wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Intercepting Gateway Responses

 This module intercepts the final Gateway response to rewrite errors and add custom extensions.
+You have access to the parsed operation, the gateway request, and the gateway response.

 ```go
 type MyModule struct{}